EricPascolo/CHECK/README.md

     check --check linpack

-This command imply that you have define *linpack* test to not targer architecture.
+This command implies that you have defined *linpack* test to not targer architecture.
 If you define a test to a target architecture, you must use:

     check --check linpack@x86

-If you have just written CHECKTEST recipes(with install method) but you dont'have generate the executable to launch the software, you can use the follow command to finalize the CHECKTEST installation:
+If you have just written CHECKTEST recipes(with install method) but you don't have generate the executable to launch the software, you can use the follow command to finalize the CHECKTEST installation:

     check --check linpack@x86 --install